dama-lab/multi-atlas-segmentation/README.md

 - Q. Why is my parcellation not properly overlayed with the original image?

-  A. First check if your MR image has been properly oriented to RAS (See the Q/A above).
+  A. Check if your MR image has been properly oriented to RAS (See the Q/A above).
 If that's not the problem, then make sure your MR image has been preprocessed to correct the bias field correction (also called bias field).
 There are several tools that can perform the bias field correction:

     (1) The FreeSurfer package (https://surfer.nmr.mgh.harvard.edu/) provide a tool (**nu_correct**) which uses N3 bias field correction algorithm.